KClyma/Homework-1-/README.md

+# Homework-1-

+#Worked with:
-# Homework-1- Brayden Taylor and Miguel Gonzalez
+#Brayden Taylor and Miguel Gonzalez